Kehrlann/gonitor/README.md

 It's a toy project to try out Go :)

 ## Todo next
-- [ ] Add parameter to load config from arbibtrary file
+- [ ] Generate an example config file on startup : make special error in config.go
+    - throw it when gonitor.config.json not found
+    - handle file creation with sane defaults
+    - print warning message, saying 'oh we created this file for you'
+    - what about when file creation is disabled ? should just print the file structure ?

 ## Ideas
 - [ ] Mock HTTP and SMTP for tests ?
+- [ ] Test main.go -> emit, config file ...
 - [ ] Configure log level
-- [ ] Generate an example config file on startup
 - [ ] Allow running external scripts
 - [ ] Per-resource recipient-list
 - [ ] Add a "wizard" to configure a polling on first launch if no config.json found